UedaTakeyuki/gc_modem/qmi/README.md

 Without --profile option, ```/etc/qmi-network.conf``` is used as the profile.
 So, you can copy one of the .conf files of this to the ```/etc/qmi-network.conf```.

 - manpage of the qmi-network is available [here](https://www.freedesktop.org/software/libqmi/man/latest/qmi-network.1.html?__goaway_challenge=meta-refresh&__goaway_id=507928b5219e97d47446903227df0ad5&__goaway_referer=https%3A%2F%2Fwww.google.com%2F)

+## 2. pre-defined profile
+Some of the profile files to set APN provided by the carrier are available in this folder with the name of ```.conf```.